Skip to main content

 (1960)

-Expiration of mandate 2023
+Expiration of mandate 2025

 CFO, Executive

 After graduating in business engineering at Solvay Brussels School (ULB), Christophe Evers began his career at Umicore.
 In 1989 he joined Cobepa, where he became CFO and joined the executive committee.
 In 2001 he joined the executive committee at bpost, with responsibility for Business development, real estate and all non Mail and Retail activities.
 From 2004 to 2010 he was a partner at Drakestar Partners, an investment bank specialized in technology.
-Christophe Evers is a professor at the Solvay Brussels School and author of several publications.
+Christophe Evers is a professor of finance and strategy at the Solvay Brussels School and author of several publications.

 Joseph Fattouch